kantv-ai/.github/profile/README.md

 - the rule-based (International) order and IPR

-  we respect the rule-based (International) order and IPR and try to avoid double-standard.
+  we respect the rule-based (International) order and IPR and try to avoid double-standard(say A do B).

 ### Roadmap